DeWalt Tool Connect Hammer Drill Review DCD997

 For starters, the DeWalt DCD997 is built on the foundation of DeWalt’s DCD996 premium hammer drill.
 At the moment, you’ll have a hard time finding a better model in the DeWalt lineup.
 If you already use the DCD996, this will feel very familiar to you and it specs out the same.

-The DeWalt DCD996 competed in our epic 50+ drill shootout where it showed exceptionally well.
+The DeWalt DCD997 competed in our epic 50+ drill shootout where it showed exceptionally well.
 Usually, when summarizing a tool, I like to highlight the only areas that it did really well in.
-But, since it didn’t really disappoint in anything, let me count the ways I love this hammer drill.
+But this one didn’t really disappoint in anything, so let me count the ways I love this hammer drill.
 It’s fast, has a great feature set, doesn’t take up too much space, and won’t force you to take out a second mortgage on the house.
-But, where it really excels is in its lighter weight and its massive torque production.
+Where it really excels is in its power-to-weight ratio where it leaves most every other brand with work to do.

 Check out the full results here!